 Any insurance company that offers motorcycle insurance typically also has a page of advice to bike owners on their website.
 Amongst the general advice they give, GEICO suggests buying a plain motorcycle cover without any name brand on it, to avoid tipping any thieves on what might be underneath.
 The company also suggests that riders who secure their motorcycle with a chain do so through the frame instead of a wheel, which can be removed.

-Progressive offers two great tips for riders, among others.
+Progressive offers two great tips for riders.
+Progressive suggests keeping an eye out for cameras no matter where someone parks their motorcycle.
 Some riders go as far as installing security cameras at their home to monitor their motorcycle, but that doesn’t help whenever the bike is parked anywhere else.
-Progressive suggests keeping an eye out for cameras no matter where someone parks their motorcycle.
 A bike owner doesn’t have to own the camera to use any footage that might help locate their bike if it’s stolen.
 The carrier also suggests riders leave the title for their motorcycle at home and carry their registration and insurance on their person, rather than leave those important documents with their bike.

 Advice from Other Bike Owners

-There were more than 45,000 reported motorcycle thefts in the U.S. in 2013, according to the National Insurance Crime Bureau (NICB).
+There were more than 45,000 reported motorcycle thefts in the U.S., according to the National Insurance Crime Bureau (NICB).
 A lot of people have had their motorcycle stolen and shared their mistakes and experiences for the betterment of others.
-Here are errors people have made and warned others to avoid.
+Here are some simple errors people have made and warned others to avoid.

 Advice and Affirmation from a Former Motorcycle Thief

-There is an insightful Ask Me Anything (AMA) -- an online question and answer session -- on Reddit with a man who claims to have been involved in professional motorcycle theft for more than 10 years.
+There is an insightful man who wrote about having been involved in professional motorcycle theft for more than 10 years.
 Among his many answers and explanations, here are some of the most valuable insights he gave.